Libensemble/libensemble/docs/FAQ.rst

 **PETSc and MPI errors with "[unset]: write_line error; fd=-1 buf=:cmd=abort exitcode=59"**

-with ``python test_chwirut_pounders.py --comms local --nworkers 4``
+with ``python [test with PETSc].py --comms local --nworkers 4``

 This error occurs on some platforms, including Travis, when using PETSc with libEnsemble in 'local' (multiprocessing) mode.
 We believe this is due to PETSc initializing MPI before libEnsemble forks processes using multiprocessing.
-The recommended solution is to run libEnsemble in MPI mode.
-An alternative solution may be to use a serial build of PETSc.
+The recommended solution is running libEnsemble in MPI mode.
+An alternative solution may be using a serial build of PETSc.

 Note: This error does not occur on all platforms and may depend on how multiprocessing